rebremer/adfv2_cdm_metadata/readme.md

 - Get process metadata from blob storage (data owner, data source, privacy level, classification)
 - Get technical metadata from tables in SQLDB (schema name, tablename, fieldname, field type)
 - Copy tables from SQLDB to ADLS gen 2 where every table is a File System with the following folder structure: Table_name/yyyy/MM/dd
 - Add process metadata, technical metadata and post processing metadata (timestamp) in a model.json file to the folder structure for each dataset.
 Model.json is compliant to the Common Data Model (cdm) jsonschema.
-An Azure Function in Python is used for this, ADFv2 pipeline is depicted as follows:
+An Azure Function in Python is used for this, in which authentication is done with a Managed Service Identity (MSI) and RBAC role "Storage Blob Data Contributor".
+ADFv2 pipeline is depicted as follows:

 #### Base pipeline: ####